elzoughby/Watt-Book/Firebase/Watt Database/Watt Database.md

 ### Relationships

 As we said before, Users can own multiple Homes and Homes can have multiple multiple Devices.
-Those are the two relationships that shown above in the ER diagram.
+Those are the two relationships that are shown above in the ER diagram.
 They can be described as :

 - **Belongs To**

   ![belongs To relationship](img/belongsToRelation.png)

+  Each user in the *Users Tree* has an array to hold his *homeIDs*.
+This indicates that these homes belong to that user.
+As the user must have at least one home (Watt?
+Smart Meter) and the home can belong to zero or more users, this is a many-to-many relationship.

 - **Has**

   ![has relationship](img/hasRelation.png)

+  Each home (Watt?
+Smart Meter) in the *Homes Tree* can have a zero or more Devices (Watt?
+Smart Plugs) and every device must be connected with one home.
+So *Devices* must have a foreign key to the *Homes* and this should be a one-to-many relationship.

 ### Database Rules